Ronald Jones II Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Recent Performances

-- In his last three games, Jones has rushed for 136 yards (45.3 per game) on 31 carries with one touchdown.
+- In his last three games, Jones has racked up 31 carries for 136 yards (45.3 per game) and one touchdown.

 Jones' Tampa Bay Teammates